tav/asciinema2gif/README.md

 ## asciinema2gif

-Generate an animated GIF from [asciinema terminal recordings].
+Generate animated GIFs from [asciinema terminal recordings].

 ![Demo](http://tav.espians.com/asciinema/demo.gif)

 ### Motivation

-The `asciinema` tool is a wonderful way to record and share terminal sessions.
+The [`asciinema`] tool is a wonderful way to record and share terminal sessions.
 Unfortunately, it's not [currently possible] to embed the output in places like
 README files on GitHub repos.
 This tool provides a solution for that.